MarkGATX/MarkGATX/README.md

 I'm a creative multi-hyphenate who loves to solve problems and find interesting solutions.
 The experience a person can get using technology should be easy, enjoyable, and memorable, just like any other media people consume.
 I find myself becoming obsessed with making people connect with anything I make, from code to film.

 - 👀 I’m interested in creative front end and full stack development as well as all types of creative media.
-- 🌱 I’m currently learning everything I can about Node.js, Bootstrap, and all the tools used to create full stack applications.
+- 🌱 I’m currently learning as much as I can about full stack applications
 - 💞️ I’m looking to collaborate on interesting and creative projects.

 ---